elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-chemical-formulas-represent-compounds.md

 ---
 _schema: default
-id: 161712
+id: 161863
 date: 2025-01-24
-title: >-
-    How do chemical formulas represent compounds?
+title: How do chemical formulas represent compounds?
-article_title: >-
-    How do chemical formulas represent compounds?
+article_title: How do chemical formulas represent compounds?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains how chemical formulas represent compounds, detailing different types such as empirical, molecular, and structural formulas, and their significance in chemistry.
+    Chemical formulas are representations of compounds that indicate the types and numbers of atoms in molecules, with variations such as empirical, molecular, and structural formulas, each serving specific purposes in chemistry.
   page_keywords: >-
-    chemical formulas, compounds, empirical formula, molecular formula, structural formula, ionic compounds, molecular compounds, representation, composition, chemistry
+    chemical formulas, compounds, empirical formula, molecular formula, structural formula, ionic compounds, molecular compounds, composition, atoms, ratios, chemistry, chemical structure, communication
 author: QuickTakes
 question: >-
     How do chemical formulas represent compounds?